» Who We Are

 - Q. I've checked this house out thoroughly myself, why do I need an inspection?

-- A. Certified Home Inspectors like DRi Home Inspection Services have the training, experience and competence that comes with being in the industry and inspecting hundreds of homes.
+- A. Home Inspectors have the training, experience and competence that comes with being in the industry and inspecting hundreds of homes.
 We know what to look for and what to look at.
 Considering the average home, there are literally hundreds items that should be inspected.

 While you or someone you may know can examine the home and roughly determine the overall condition of it, inspectors inspect homes daily, each and every week throughout the year and know exactly what to look for in a home.

-We detect minor/major flaws, defects in workmanship, proper installation and construction parameters and unsafe conditions that the general public would miss.
+We detect minor/major flaws, defects in workmanship, improper installation and construction parameters and unsafe conditions that the general public would miss.

 - Q. What makes you different from the local competition?